Rules once lifted are reimposed to try to curb new outbreaks

 During the last round of closures, Li received a $3,870 government subsidy that covered costs such as rent and utilities, but not income lost.
 It’s unclear whether there will be subsidies this time.

-“It is frustrating because the government is not offering subsidies to cover the loss of no business for one week,” she said.
+Of the nearly two dozen possible COVID-19 vaccines in progress, candidates from the U.S., China and Britain are entering final testing stages.
+The first one tested in the U.S. revved up people’s immune systems just the way scientists had hoped, researchers reported Tuesday as they prepared to begin key final testing.

-In the U.S., places like Washington state are delaying timetables for reopening their economies.
+In the U.S., places including Washington state are delaying timetables for reopening their economies.
 Gov. Jay Inslee said counties will remain at their current stage of economic reopening at least until July 28.

 Inslee warned there was a “significant risk” that parts of the economy may have to be closed again if coronavirus activity continues to climb.

-The United States is the worst-hit country, with 3.4 million cases, according to a Johns Hopkins University tally.
-More than 13.3 million people have been infected worldwide, and 578,000 have died.
+The United States is the worst-hit country with 3.4 million cases, according to a Johns Hopkins University tally.
+It said more than 13.3 million people have been infected worldwide, and 578,000 have died.

+The actual numbers are thought to be far higher due to a number of reasons including limited testing.

 New Zealand has been a success story in the pandemic by pursuing the ambitious target of eradication of the virus.
-Some in near-neighbor Australia are arguing more loudly that the Australian government should have also pursued eradication rather than suppression.
+Some in near-neighbor Australia are arguing that the Australian government also should have pursued eradication rather than suppression.

 New Zealand has not recorded a locally spread case in 75 days, and all 27 of its active cases are people quarantined after foreign travel.